Tilduke/maskedemail-fastmail-cli/README.md

 # Fastmail Masked Email generator

 This code doesn't actually work yet because the appropraite endpoint hasn't been exposed yet by FastMail.
 I'll update once the endpoint is available.
+There is a working project (https://github.com/dvcrn/maskedemail-cli) but it relies on the main auth method (not the role limited app auth) and also hence doesn't support 2fa which is why I opted not to use it.

 In theory you should be able to generate an app password in `Password & Security -> Third Party Apps -> Manage` and use the credentials in the following way to generate a masked email.